She dealt her pretty words like Blades —

 Biographer Richard Sewall, as well as other scholars, believes Dickinson was writing about her friend and sister-in-law Sue Dickinson.
 This would have been about the time the two’s friendship hit a low point and Emily avoided going to Sue’s house (one hundred yards away) for nearly fifteen years.
 People who knew Sue mentioned her sharp tongue, and Emily’s sister Vinnie was firmly convinced that Sue’s behaviour to Emily had shortened the poet’s life considerably.

-Be that as it may, the poem succeeds with or without a biological reading.
+Be that as it may, the poem succeeds with or without a biographical reading.
 Was it Rumpole who said of his wife, “She has a sharp wit and wields it like an axe”?